SmartDroidies/e-angaadi-web/README.md

 - Only known file changes are committed
 - Routing is at module level
 - Page and Component name stratgery is followed

+## Styling Review Checklist

+- Always use variables for color and size